Pictured above: Beach picnic one week after adopting my dog, Eevee. Photo Credit: Memory captured by my friends, Jordyn and Alexandra.

 BA Psychology, University of San Diego (2017)

-• Counseling and training center for those interested in Narrative Therapy
+Therapist trainee at counseling and training center for Narrative Therapy